 According to the laws of physics, radio waves experience higher losses when they travel at higher frequencies and experience lower levels of losses when they travel at lower frequencies.
 Lower frequencies can support lower bit rates but travel longer distances than higher frequencies.
 The lower frequency band for wide-area 5G coverage in Europe is the 700 MHz band.
 The equivalent in the US is the 600 MHz band.
 Higher frequency bands can accommodate bigger channels with lower latency levels.

-Generally, in telecommunications, 30 GHz to 300 GHz frequency bands are called millimetre waves because each wave in this frequency range has a wavelength of between 1 and 10 millimetres.
+Generally, 30 GHz to 300 GHz frequency bands are called millimetre waves in telecommunications because each wave in this frequency range has a wavelength of between 1 and 10 millimetres.
 In 5G NR networks, the frequency bands between 20 GHz and 90 GHz are considered millimetre waves.

 Millimetre waves, abbreviated as mmWaves, have high capacity (bandwidth), low latencies (~1 ms) and limited range, making them suitable for providing extremely high-speed broadband services in fixed locations using a small cell deployment model.